Skip to content

 3. Where Do You See Your Business Going?

-If someone asked you where you see your business in five years, would you be able to give a good answer?
+If someone asked you where you see your company in five years, would you be able to give a good answer?

 4. How Will You Ensure the Delivery of the Company’s Vision?